Best Time to Visit South Korea: Weather, Crowds & Seasonal Events

 South Korea

 Often considered the best time to visit South Korea, autumn offers colorful scenery, cool temperatures, and fewer crowds.
-Vibrant foliage covers parks and temple grounds from late September through early November.
-It’s also the season for film and art festivals, such as the Busan International Film Festival and Jinju Lantern Festival.
+Vibrant foliage blankets parks, mountain trails, and temple grounds from late September through early November.
+It’s also the season for cultural celebrations, including the Busan International Film Festival and Jinju Lantern Festival.

 Winter (December to February)